PureGrain/Grow_Node/README.md

 OTA..
 YAY!!
 I also wanted to be able to update the nodes without having to unplug and bring them into the house each time.
 So, I decided to add in the OTA code using some existing libraries and code I found using Google, which will be tagged/linked later in the [Installation](#installation) section.

+> Here is an image of the prototype board v1.0.
+I have ordered three of these to do the first run of major testing.
+Video's to follow as I progress.
 ![](/images/v1.0.png)
+> This is a crude view of the application I pieced together in the Blynk app, using the dedicated Blynk Server container running on a Digital ocean VM.
 ![](/images/app_demo.png)

 ## Use Case: